Princess Michael of Kent: Views and controversies

-Princess Michael of Kent has a controversial history of statements and actions that have been accused of being racist.

-The media claim she once declared to an American fashion magazine that she had "more royal blood in her veins than any person to marry into the royal family since Prince Philip".
-After being told about Princess Michael's lineage by Lord Mountbatten, Queen Elizabeth II reportedly joked that she was "a bit too grand for us".
+Marie-Christine has a long record of statements and incidents that have attracted controversy, including allegations of racist behaviour.
+The media have reported that she once told an American fashion magazine that she had "more royal blood in her veins than any person to marry into the royal family since Prince Philip".
+After Lord Mountbatten described her aristocratic lineage to Queen Elizabeth II, the Queen reportedly joked that "she seems a bit too grand for us".

-In 2004, she was accused of racially insulting black diners at a restaurant in New York.
-A spokesperson acknowledged that the Princess had been angry at the group, who were seated at a table near her, but denied that she had told them to "go back to the colonies".
-In an interview with a newspaper she reflected on her encounter with "a group of rappers", which in fact included the TV reporter A. J. Calloway as well as a banker, a lawyer, and a music mogul.
+In 2004, she was accused of racially insulting Black diners at a restaurant in New York.
+A spokesperson acknowledged that she had been angry at the group seated near her but denied that she had told them to "go back to the colonies".
+In a later interview, she described the group as "a group of rappers", although it included the TV reporter A. J. Calloway, a banker, a lawyer, and a music executive.

-In 2005, she gave a series of interviews to promote her book, in one of which she said that Britons should be more concerned about the bloodlines of their children, and claimed that the British media were "excited" by Prince Harry's decision to wear a swastika for a fancy dress party because of the British press' "ownership structure", a statement interpreted by some as antisemitic.
-She claimed that "nobody would have got excited" had he worn the hammer and sickle.
+In 2005, while promoting one of her books, Marie-Christine gave interviews in which she said Britons should be more concerned about the bloodlines of their children, and claimed that the British media were "excited" by Prince Harry's decision to wear a swastika at a fancy dress party because of the press' "ownership structure", a remark interpreted by some commentators as antisemitic.
+She added that "nobody would have got excited" had he worn the hammer and sickle.